Boeing appears confident about launching folding wing 777X

-LYNNWOOD, Wash./PARIS Boeing Co (BA.N) said Wednesday it plans to bring its next-generation 777X jet into service by the end of the decade, a time frame that had come under question after remarks from the company's chief executive last year.
+LYNNWOOD, Wash./PARIS Feb 13 Boeing Co said Wednesday it plans to bring its next-generation 777X jet into service by the end of the decade, a time frame that had come under question after remarks from the company's chief executive last year.

 At the same time, sources familiar with the design confirmed that the 777X design is expected to have folding wingtips, a novel feature that would allow bigger wings to fit into the same-sized airport parking space as the current 777.